Ian & Sylvia: Post-divorce

 After their marriage ended in 1975, Ian returned to Southern Alberta to farm and train horses, but continued his musical career.
 His autobiography The Long Trail: My Life in the West was published in 2010.

 Sylvia wrote, performed, and involved herself in various projects.
-In recent years, she has been recording new material, working as a member of the group Quartette, and performing a one-woman show entitled River Road and Other Stories.
+In recent years, she has been recording new material, working as a member of the group Quartette, and performing a one-woman show titled River Road and Other Stories.

 The duo's son, Clay Tyson (Clayton Dawson Tyson, born 1966), is also a musician and recording artist.

 On August 16, 1986, folk singers who had recorded or written Ian and Sylvia songs, reunited for a concert that was filmed for the CBC.
 The group at the Kingswood Music Theatre in Maple, Ontario included Gordon Lightfoot, Judy Collins, Emmylou Harris, and Murray McLauchlan.

-Ian & Sylvia sang their signature song "Four Strong Winds" at the 50th anniversary of the Mariposa Folk Festival on July 11, 2010 in Orillia, Ontario.
+Ian & Sylvia sang their signature song "Four Strong Winds" at the 50th anniversary of the Mariposa Folk Festival on July 11, 2010, in Orillia, Ontario.